Our Attorneys Are Dedicated To The Pursuit Of Justice For Our Clients

 Speak With A Nursing Home Abuse Lawyer

 At McMurray Henriks, LLP, we offer a free consultation to discuss the nature of your nursing home abuse case.
 We understand how difficult it may be for you at this time.
 We handle all our personal injury cases on a contingency basis, meaning that you will not have to pay legal fees unless we win compensation for your claim.
-Call our office in Los Angeles at 323-931-6200 or send us an email to schedule your consultation soon.
+Call our office in Los Angeles at Call Anytime – Day or Night or send us an email to schedule your consultation soon.
 Our nursing home abuse lawyers represent individuals and families throughout California.